lwouis/f9/README.md

 # Purpose

 Falcon9 is an app launcher.
-It appears after you press the keyboard shortcut and displays a list of apps.
-You can then chose one and it will get launched.
+It appears after you press the global keyboard shortcut and displays a list of apps.
+You can then choose one and it will get launched.

 *insert screenshot*